jbox-web/ajax-datatables-rails/README.md

 __Some comments for the above code:__

-1. In the list we show `full_name`, but in `sortable_columns` and `searchable_columns` we use `last_name` from the `Contact` model.
-The reason is we can use only database columns as sort or search fields and the full_name is not a database field.

-2. In the `get_raw_records` method we have quite a complex query having one to many and may to many associations using the joins ActiveRecord method.
+1. In the `get_raw_records` method we have quite a complex query having one to many and may to many associations using the joins ActiveRecord method.
 The joins will generate INNER JOIN relations in the SQL query.
 In this case, we do not include all event in the report if we have events which is not associated with any model record from the relation.

-3. To have all event records in the list we should use the `.includes` method, which generate LEFT OUTER JOIN relation of the SQL query.
+2. To have all event records in the list we should use the `.includes` method, which generate LEFT OUTER JOIN relation of the SQL query.
 __IMPORTANT:__ Make sure to append `.references(:related_model)` with any associated model.
 That forces the eager loading of all the associated models